bcgov/java-maven-pipeline-example/README.md

 The Build and release workflow will be triggered automatically to build the release.
 After it build successfully, you may proceed to trigger a deployment of the release to production.

-### 3. **Trigger a deployment to production**
+### 4. **Deploy a production build**

 1. Go to the **Actions** tab in your GitHub repository.
 2. Select the Deploy workflow.
 3. Select the tag (release) to deploy.
 4. Click **"Run workflow"** to start deployment.
-6. Click the link to the deployment job in the workflow logs to view the deployment job progress.
+5. Click the link to the deployment job in the workflow logs to view the deployment job progress.